thomastgeorge/Java-Swing/README.md

 # Java-Swing-To-Do-List<br />
 The project is implemented using Swing GUI widget toolkit and MYSQL database.
+There are totally 6 classes including main class frames.